Show us the lower price and we'll do more than match it, we'll beat it! Learn More

 Leaving Dublin behind us, we travel onward to Waterford, the oldest city in Ireland!
 Founded by Vikings in 914, Waterford has a fascinating history and rich maritime tradition.
 Following our stop here, we’ll travel on to the famous Blarney Castle, where you can kiss the Blarney Stone and hopefully gain the ‘gift of the gab.’
 Built nearly 600 years ago by one of Ireland’s most famous chieftains, Blarney Castle is one of Ireland’s most famous attractions.
 After that, it's onward to the pretty town of Killarney in County Kerry, where we’ll stop for the night.

 Today you have a free day in Killarney.
-There are incredible trails to hike, amazing golf courses and beautiful churches to visit.
-Alternatively, join our free optional excursion as we drive the incredible Ring of Kerry.
-Keep your camera fully charged and at the ready – it’s going to be a day of stunning scenery!
-The Ring of Kerry is home to breath-taking coastal views, emerald-green pastures and charming villages, where we’ll make comfort stops.
-Take the opportunity to amble down the high streets, explore the shops and try the culinary treats on offer from the cute cafes, bars and restaurants.
+There are incredible trails to hike, as well as amazing golf courses and beautiful churches to visit.
+Alternatively, join our optional excursion as we drive along the incredible Ring of Kerry.
+This famous circular tourist route, also known as Iveragh Peninsula,is home to the most breathtaking coastal views, emerald-green pastures and charming villages.
+Enjoy views of the coast and charming local villages as you take comfort stops along the way.
+Take the opportunity to amble down the high streets, explore the shops and try the culinary treats on offer from the cute cafes, bars and restaurants in the area.
 You’ll be blown away by the scenery of this beautiful green valley!

 DAY 7: Adare - Limerick - Cliffs of Moher - Galway - Ballina